-We will conduct an experiment on spatial learning in rats.
-Details regarding the lab project will be provided in class.
-Most of the laboratory work (running the animals) will be completed outside of regular class time.
-Because this lab will require the use of live rats and students will be made aware of the guidelines for the care and use of animal subjects.
+We will investigate spatial learning in rats this semester.
+The project will involve designing and conducting a spatial learning experiment.
+The class will come up with the research question after reading the literature.
+Additional details regarding the project will be provided in class.
+Most of the laboratory work will be completed outside of regular class time.
+Because the lab will require the use of live rats students will be made aware of the guidelines for the care and use of animal subjects.
 These guidelines will be reviewed and discussed in class.

-Once the experiment is conducted and the pooled data is analyzed students are required to write a report using APA style and format.
+You are required to write a report using APA style and format.
 Late papers will be devalued by 1/2 a letter grade for each day late.